 The issue before the Board of Supervisors is the amendment of the previously approved conditions that limited activity on this site to ensure that water consumption did not exceed 1,625 gallons per day.
-The review is limited to the impact on water resources of increased building size, increased impervious area, expanded hours of operation and an increase in the types of fueling stations.
-The permit is evaluated under reasonable standards, based on zoning principles which includes the proposals compliance with the Comprehensive Plan.
+The review is limited to the impact on water resources of expanded hours of operation and an increase in the types of fueling stations.
+The permit is evaluated under reasonable standards, based on zoning principles which includes the proposal's compliance with the Comprehensive Plan.
 Any impacts caused by the proposal may be addressed through conditions and those conditions must be reasonably related to the impacts and be roughly proportional to the impacts.